DONATE | SUBSCRIBE

 • FY2012: $7M

-FY 2023 Appropriations: Current Status and What it Means for Infant Feeding
+FY 2024/FY 2025 Appropriations: Current Status and What it Means for the Lactation Field

-View the Congressional Research Service Appropriations Status Table to access House and Senate appropriations bills and associated reports.
+The Fiscal Year 2025 (FY25) federal budget process is underway.
+View the Congressional Research Service Appropriations Status Table to access the appropriations bills and status.

 Connection to Infant Feeding